Paul Stanley of KISS (Artist/Songwriter)

 Meegan Voss & Steve Jordan (Owners of Jay-Vee Records)

 Meegan Voss & Steve Jordan (Grammy/Emmy Award-winner) are co-founders of The Verbs.
 Meegan is the primary singer/songwriter/guitarist.
 Steve is the primary producer and multi-instrumentalist.
 Together they own Jay-Vee Records and are Co-Artistic Directors of The Jazz Foundation Of America.
 They are currently working on their next album, Garage Sale.
-Jordan’s songs have been recorded by The Rolling Stones, Keith Richards, John Mayer, Sheryl Crow, Keith Urban, Solomon Burke and Boyz II Men, among others.
+Jordan’s songs have been recorded by The Rolling Stones, Keith Richards, Sheryl Crow, Solomon Burke, Tom Jones and Robert Cray, among others.
 Artists he’s worked with in production or drumming capacities include the aforementioned artists, as well luminaries like Eric Clapton, Sting, Jon Batiste, Bruce Springsteen, Stevie Nicks, Josh Groban, John Mellencamp, Aretha Franklin, Bruno Mars, Rod Stewart, Beyonce, James Taylor, Alicia Keys and Bob Dylan.

 Michael Franti (Artist/Songwriter)